Cable cars and funiculars in Los Angeles: Second Street Cable Railroad

 The Second Street Cable Railroad began service October 8, 1885 and ended service October 13, 1889.
 It operated one route via Second Street west, up Bunker Hill, to Second and Texas (now Belmont) Street.
 The powerhouse was at Second at Boylston, now a Los Angeles Department of Water and Power installation.
 Near the terminus at First and Belmont Avenue, a railroad line ran to Gardner Junction at what is now Gardner and Sunset in Hollywood; from Belmont to Temple, Coronado, south on a private right-of-way to First; on First and private right-of-way to Western and Temple, via Western to Hollywood Boulevard west and via private right-of-way to Gardner Junction.
 The Pacific Electric acquired this line and ran interurbans on it.

 Funiculars

 Los Angeles also hosted several funicular railways.

+Angels Flight

 Angels Flight operated in Downtown Los Angeles from 1901 to 1969 when its site was cleared for redevelopment.
 The railway was rebuilt south of its original location in 1996.
 It was designated a Los Angeles Historic-Cultural Monument in 1962 and was added to the National Register of Historic Places in 2000.

+Court Flight

 Court Flight ran up Bunker Hill between Broadway and Hill along "Court Street", between Temple and 1st.
 It operated from 1905 to 1943 when it was destroyed in a fire.

+Mount Lowe Railway

 The Mount Lowe Railway was a tourist railway which featured a funicular section.